jeffreysbrother/spacesjs/README.md

 ###SpacesJS

 This is a little Node.js program for renaming files in the current working directory.
-It will replace spaces with hyphens and will convert all uppercase characters with lowercase ones.
+It will replace spaces with hyphens and will convert all uppercase characters to lowercase ones.